Retropex/custom-ocean.xyz-dashboard/README.md

 ## Easter Egg

-Activate the Konami Code (⇡ ⇡ ⇣ ⇣ ◀ ▶ ◀ ▶ b a) on any page to reveal a brief deep sea surprise!
+Activate the Konami Code (⇡ ⇡ ⇣ ⇣ ◀ ▶ ◀ ▶ b a) on any page to reveal a brief deep sea surprise complete with random fun facts!

 ## Debug Logging